weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/Functions for network visualization.md

 `charge`: a number specifying the charge in the df_graphs.
 The default is -300.

-`detailed`: show HTML contents or not.
-The default is False.
+`detailed`: A boolean, the default value is True.
+If detailed=True, there will be a printed message shown if the HTML file is saved successfully.

 ### Value
-A list object of edges.
+None.

 ### Examples
 ```